-- 1. Before running the Publish to Aconex command you must have previous generated some files in Xrev Transmit using the Print & Export command.
-Once you have done an issue you can then run the Publish to Aconex command from the Xrev panel on the Revit Add-ins tab on the ribbon. - 2.
+- 1. Before running the Publish to Aconex command you must have previously generated some files in Xrev Transmit using the Print & Export command.
+Once you have done an issue you can then run the Publish to Aconex command from the Xrev Transmit panel on the Revit Add-ins tab of the Revit ribbon. - 2.
 The first step is to Login.